Best RTAs Introduction

 OXVA Arbiter 2 RTA

 OXVA is a relatively new name in the industry, but that hasn’t held them back as they have produced some great rebuildable atomizers.
-The Arbiter 2 RTA is an incredibly impressive dual coil RTA but supports both single and dual coil builds.
+The Arbiter 2 RTA is an incredibly impressive dual coil RTA but supports both single or dual coils.
 It comes with an innovative airflow system with a top-to-bottom design that helps minimize leaking while also delivering exceptional flavor.
 The Arbiter 2 is a 24.5mm RTA (26mm glass section), has a 5ml capacity, and comes in five colors.

 Dovpo Blotto Max

-Designed by popular reviewer Vaping Bogan, the Dovpo Blotto Max is the latest in the ever-impressive Blotto line.
+Designed by popular reviewer Vaping Bogan, the Dovpo Blotto Max is the latest in the ever-impressive Blotto line with a dual coil configuration.
 The Blotto Max 28mm RTA is more than just a simple size upgrade on previous Blotto RTAs.
-It features a 272° airflow system and dual-infusion airflow, which provides extremely smooth vaping.
+It features a 272° airflow system and dual-infusion airflow, which provides an extremely smooth draw and great vapor production.
 It has a maximum 6.2ml juice capacity when used with the bubble glass and has an easy-to-use top fill system.
 The Blotto Max is an excellent dual coil RTA.

 Hellvape Fat Rabbit RTA

 Hellvape’s Dead Rabbit RTAs were mainstays in our best RTA lists, especially the dead rabbit v2.
 However, their new aptly named ‘Fat Rabbit RTA’ just gave things a whole bigger dimension.
 The Fat Rabbit is a dual coil RTA that features a 5.5ml juice capacity and a flat postless deck that can accommodate even the largest dual coil builds.
-It can be used in either single or dual coil configuration.
-The Fat Rabbit has adjustable airflow slots for bottom and side airflow that can be tweaked independently.
+It can be used in either single or dual coil setup.
+The Fat Rabbit has adjustable airflow slots for bottom and side airflow that can be tweaked independently by the airflow ring.
 It is available in seven different colors.

 Best Single Coil RTA